online-photo-submission/cloudcard-photo-downloader/scripts/README.md

 ### Summary

-This is a batch script that can be called by the cloudcard photo downloader to retrieve user info from the cloudcard API for downloaded photos.
+This is a batch script that can be called by the CloudCard photo downloader to retrieve user info from the CloudCard API for downloaded photos.

 ### Requirements